slheavner/awesome-roku/README.md

 [eslint-plugin-roku](https://github.com/RokuRoad/eslint-plugin-roku) - eslint plugin for linting brightscript files
 [Wist](https://willowtreeapps.github.io/wist/) - A linter for brightscript
 [scenegraph-schema](https://github.com/slheavner/scenegraph-schema) - A tool to generate an xml schema for a SceneGraph project to work with xml validation extensions
+[brighterscript](https://github.com/rokucommunity/brighterscript) - A superset of Roku's BrightScript language.
+Compiles to standard BrightScript.

 ## Build Tools